 No matter what the season, there's always a reason to be out and about in Madison, Wisconsin.

 Brittingham Boats, Wingra Boats and Marshall Boats all offer rentals, including paddle boards, single and double kayaks, canoes and rowboats.
 If you're angling to learn the best fishing in Madison, hop aboard a Madison Fishing Charters boat and get insider information from Captain Joe Okada.
-Get a bird's-eye view of Lake Mendota via Biplane Rides of America, which takes off from Morey Airport in Middleton, or take a scenic flight over Madison with Wisconsin Aviation.
+Get a bird's-eye view of Madison aboard a flight with Wisconsin Aviation.

 LISTEN TO LIVE MUSIC

 SHOP ON STATE STREET

 State Street is a bustling pedestrian mall that links the State Capitol to UW-Madison and features restaurants, retail stores and so much more!
 Set your sights on only-in-Madison shops such as Little Luxuries, featuring specialty gifts and accessories, and The Soap Opera, home to natural and luxury bath and body products.
 Or, step into A Room of One's Own if a local, indie bookstore is your preference.
 For artistic gifts, the Museum Store at the Madison Museum of Contemporary Art and the gift shop at the Wisconsin Historical Museum both have books, apparel, jewelry and more "made in Wisconsin" items.

 MORE FRESH-AIR FUN